runphilrun/TDU/README.md

 Run `ThrusterDesign.py` and input parameters when prompted.

 ## About & Documentation
-Please refer to the [Project Wiki](https://github.com/runphilrun/ThrusterDesign/wiki) for details on the code structure, more information about the project, and general theory.
+Please refer to the [STEMN project page](http://stemn.com/projects/thruster-design-tool) for detailed information about the project and general theory.

 > *If you encounter any bugs, please report them in the [Issue Tracker](https://github.com/runphilrun/ThrusterDesign/issues)!*